armory/documentation/_spinnaker/terraform_integration.md

 **Note**: If you specify a Terraform version in a stage configuration, the value in `terraformer-local.yml` is ignored.

+### Configuring a Profile

+Configure profiles that users can select when creating a stage.
+If a user selects a profile when they create a Terraform Integration stage, they can select a private remote Git repo as the source for any Terraform modules that run.

+For example, if your Terraform scripts rely on modules stored in a private remote repository, you need to add your `SSH` key to a profile.
+Then, a user can select that profile when creating a Terraform Integration stage.

+To add profiles that a user can select from, perform the following steps:

+1. Open `terraformer-local.yml` in the following directory: `.hal/default/profiles`.
+2. Add the information for the profile you want to add.
+The following example adds a profile named `pixel-git` for an SSH key used by a Git repo and stored in Vault:

+    ```
+    profile:
+     - name: pixel-git
+       variables:
+        - kind: git-ssh
+          keyContents: encrypted:vault!e:<secret engine>!p:<path to secret>!k:<key>!b:<is base64 encoded?>
+    ```
+    When a user creates or edits a Terraform Integration stage in Deck, they can select the profile `pixel-git` from a dropdown.

+    You can add multiple profiles under the `profile` section.
+3. Save the file.

 ### Configuring Gate proxy to access Terraform logs

 Terraform's primary source of feedback are its logs.
 You can display Terraform logs to users in Deck.
 To do this, configure Gate with a proxy configuration.
 The proxy allows you to configure stages with a direct link to the output for Terraform `plan` or `apply`.